artificialstarlight/artificialstarlight/README.md

 - 👋 Hi, I’m Nikos, aka @artificialstarlight.
 - 👀 I’m interested in Python, Axe Parser, Esoteric Programming Languages, and learning new things!
-- 🌱 I’m currently learning about amateur radio, I have passed the amateur radio Technician exam and am waiting on my license!
+- 🌱 I’m currently learning about amateur radio, I have a Technician license!
 - 📫 How to reach me: Email alexneely8@gmail.com

 <!---